The Pros and Cons of Using Checks in U.S. Banks

 You can open a bank account in Comun right now!

-Open your bank account¹ in 3 minutes with your country ID².
+Open your checking account¹ in 3 minutes with any valid ID from your home country²

 Open your account